Sommeliers reveal the best supermarket wines from Aldi, Tesco and more

 From the viral “chicken wine” (La Vieille Ferme rosé) and Asda’s tongue-in-cheek alternative to Whispering Angel, Screaming Devil, to Aldi’s £9.99 orange wine, social media has helped democratise the wine world.

-“Consumers are becoming more knowledgeable, more savvy; they can look anything up on the internet,” says Libby Brodie, wine consultant and columnist.
-“Wine is a whole aisle now, as people want more variety as well as value, and supermarkets have wisely chosen to invest in their wine buyers and relationships with producers – because this is how most of us buy our wine.”
+“Wine is a whole aisle now, as people want more variety as well as value, and supermarkets have wisely chosen to invest in their wine buyers and relationships with producers – because this is how most of us buy our wine,” says Libby Brodie, wine consultant and columnist.

 This means that supermarkets are catering to more refined tastes, explains Sinead Murdoch, sommelier and co-founder at Tasca.
 “Now top wine buyers are working for supermarkets, and the growing competition is raising the standard of what ends up on the shelves.”